eric-gemmell/WAD_Project/README.md

 Changing Things:
 ----------------
+For Design Specifications for this Friday:

+	git checkout Design_Specification
+	git pull
+	git checkout -b <Your Specification Branch>

 Please create a new branch using:

 	git checkout -b <Your Branch Name>

 Please do not commit to master, things should be done on a branch :)